mrand/matrix_reloaded/README.md

 (Where "config_dir" is your Home Assistant config directory.
 Some installs this might be /config, and some others /usr/share/hassio/homeassistant)

+The "themes" directory of this repo contains a matrix-code-rain.motion.gif that you can move to the above location.

 Installation instructions are at the bottom of this page.
 **NOT** yet available in HACS